onecommons/unfurl_site/howitworks.md

 Now you are ready to deploy your model -- run "unfurl deploy" from the command line and it will execute a plan.
 As it is running it tracks changes resource attributes and status and when it is complete it commits that to a Git repository. mirror not just the configuration but the state and status of live running services.

-If you are already have deployed Unfurl supports "discover" and "check" workflows for detecting and syncing resources and operational state.
+If you are already have live resources Unfurl supports "discover" and "check" workflows for detecting and syncing resources and operational state.

 Unfurl supports incremental deployment and has a repair mode which can greatly accelerate development and testing development.